Standard Model Theory for the FCC-ee Tera-Z stage: Differential equations for multiloop integrals

-In contrast, the problem of finding the transformation to the form \eqref{eq:eplin} seems to be quite approachable thanks to the algorithms reviewed here.
-The reason is that in many cases (in fact, in all known to the author), it is possible to reduce the `elliptic' systems to $\epsilon$-form near an odd dimensionality\footnote{We remark here that once $\epsilon$-form exists for $d=n-2\epsilon$, it automatically exists for $d=n+2k-2\epsilon$ where $k$ is integer.
+By contrast, the problem of finding the transformation to the form of \Eref{eq:eplin} seems to be quite approachable, thanks to the algorithms reviewed here.
+The reason is that, in many cases (in fact, in all known to the author), it is possible to reduce the `elliptic' systems to $\epsilon$-form near an odd dimensionality.
+(We remark here that once $\epsilon$-form exists for $d=n-2\epsilon$, it automatically exists for $d=n+2k-2\epsilon$, where $k$ is an integer.
 This is a trivial consequence of the dimensional recurrences.
-However, shifting $d$ by one is not trivial.} .
-This means that we can achieve even more specific form (naturally referred to as $(\epsilon+1/2)$-form)
+However, shifting $d$ by one is not trivial.)
+This means that we can achieve the even more specific form (naturally referred to as the $(\epsilon+1/2)$-form)

 Let us briefly discuss the multivariate case.
-First, we note that for multivariate case the $\epsilon$-form of the differential equations is even more profitable than for the case of single variable.
-Indeed, the condition \eqref{eq:compatibility} becomes
+First, we note that, for the multivariate case, the $\epsilon$-form of the differential equations is even more profitable than for the case of the single variable.
+Indeed, \Eref{eq:compatibility} becomes

 and, therefore, coefficients in front of $\epsilon$ and $\epsilon^2$ should vanish separately \cite{Henn:2013pwa}.
-The first condition $\partial_b S_a - \partial_a S_b=0$ indicates that there should be a matrix $S$, such that $S_a=\partial_a S$ and the systems with respect to different variables can be unified in what is called \emph{$d\log$-form}
+The first condition $\partial_b S_a - \partial_a S_b=0$ indicates that there should be a matrix $S$, such that $S_a=\partial_a S$ and the systems with respect to different variables can be unified in what is called d\,log form:

-It is important to realize that the algorithms presented above are sufficient for the multivariate reduction once the variables are fixed.
+It is important to realize that the algorithms presented here are sufficient for the multivariate reduction once the variables are fixed.
 To use them, one should simply make the reduction with respect to each variable in turn.
-The important consequence of the proposition proved in Ref. \cite{Lee:2017oca} (and presented above) is that, after passing to next variable, one should consider only the transformations independent of the variables already processed.
-We refer the reader to \cite{Meyer:2017joq} for an alternative approach to multivariate reduction to $\epsilon$-form.
-Unfortunately, the choice of `correct' variables for multivariate setup lacks systematic treatment so far and mostly remains the matter of art and luck.
+The important consequence of the proposition proved in Ref. \cite{Lee:2017oca} (and presented here) is that, after passing to the next variable, one should consider only the transformations, independently of the variables already processed.
+We refer the reader to Ref. \cite{Meyer:2017joq} for an alternative approach to multivariate reduction to $\epsilon$-form.
+Unfortunately, the choice of `correct' variables for multivariate set-up lacks systematic treatment so far and mostly remains a matter of art and luck.